University Hall Gallery

 Public transit is highly suggested if it is available to you: RED LINE > JFK/UMass > #1 shuttle to Campus Center

-Parking is also available at the Bayside Lot on Mount Vernon St. off campus for $6, cash or card, from which you can take the free #3 shuttle to Campus Center.
+Parking is also available at the Bayside Lot on Mount Vernon St. off campus, cash or card, from which you can take the free #3 shuttle to Campus Center.

 Both shuttles run conveniently every five minutes, until 10PM.